All Episodes

 He just left it at that.

-Rush, I'm an honorary woman.
+Rush, I'm an honoree woman.

 You can't put a thought in my head if I don't already have it.

-Um you don't put thoughts in my head.
+You don't put thoughts in my head.

 I have my thoughts.

-You voice my thoughts and you make me feel like there's a tomorrow.
+You voice my thoughts, and you make me feel like there's a tomorrow.

-That's the secret to this program is that I validate what people already think.
+The secret to this program is that I validate what people already think.

 You are not the mind-numbed robots in our society.